haxe-utest/utest/README.md

 Assert.match(~/x/i, "haXe");
 ```

-`pattern`: The pattern to match against
+`pattern` The pattern to match against

-`value`: The value to test
+`value` The value to test

-`msg`: An optional error message.
+`msg` An optional error message.
 If not passed a default one will be used

-`pos`: Code position where the Assert call has been executed.
+`pos` Code position where the Assert call has been executed.
 Don't fill it
 unless you know what you are doing.

 #### `floatEquals(expected : Float, value : Float, ?approx : Float, ?msg : String , ?pos : PosInfos)`